spawnmarvel/quickguides/azure/README.md

 | Step | Description
 | ----- |-------
+|   | An account with Conditional Access Administrator, Security Administrator, or Global Administrator privileges.
 | 1 | Create a Conditional Access policy
-|  | Configure the conditions for multi-factor authentication

-1. An account with Conditional Access Administrator, Security Administrator, or Global Administrator privileges.
-2. Create a Conditional Access policy
-2. 1 (Under What does this policy apply to?, verify that Users and groups is selected.)
+|   | Under What does this policy apply to?, verify that Users and groups is selected.
-3. Configure the conditions for multi-factor authentication
+| 2 | Configure the conditions for multi-factor authentication
-3. 1 (Now that the Conditional Access policy is created and a test group of users is assigned, define the cloud apps or actions that trigger the policy. )
+|   | Now that the Conditional Access policy is created and a test group of users is assigned, define the cloud apps or actions that trigger the policy.
-3. 2 Configure which apps require multi-factor authentication
+|   | Configure which apps require multi-factor authentication
-4. Configure multi-factor authentication for access
+|   | Configure multi-factor authentication for access
-4. 1 Under Access controls, select the current value under Grant, and then select Grant access.
+|   | Under Access controls, select the current value under Grant, and then select Grant access.
-4. 2 Select Require multi-factor authentication, and then choose Select.
+|   | Select Require multi-factor authentication, and then choose Select.

 https://learn.microsoft.com/en-us/azure/active-directory/authentication/tutorial-enable-azure-mfa